nightbot/docs/control-panel/commands.md

 There is also an options button that will allow you to change the userlevel and cooldown of default commands.

 - *Userlevel* - Selects who has the permission to execute the command.
 For example, selecting “Regulars” allows users in your channel's regular list the permission to use the command.
-Larger channels may want Userlevel set to Regulars or above.
+Larger channels may want the Userlevel set to Regulars or above.

 - *Cooldown* - Time minimum amount of time between command uses (to prevent the command from spamming the chat)